tamersp25/docs/src/pages/apis/index.md

 To make it easier to explore, write, and test the API, we set up [GraphiQL](https://api.veritone.com/v3/graphiql) — an interactive playground that gives you a code editor with autocomplete, validation, and syntax error highlighting features.
 Use the GraphiQL interface to construct and execute queries, experiment with different schema modifications, and browse documentation.
 In addition, GraphiQL bakes authorization right into the schema and automatically passes the *Authentication* header with a valid token when you’re logged into the Veritone system.

 Veritone’s GraphiQL interface is the recommended method for ad-hoc API requests, but calls can be made using any HTTP client.
 All requests must be HTTP POST to the https://api.veritone.com/v3/graphql endpoint with the *query* parameter and *application/json* encoded bodies.
-If you’re using a raw HTTP client, the query body contents must be sent in a string with all quotes escaped.
+If you’re using a raw HTTP client, the query body contents must be sent in a string with all quotes escaped (see [GraphQL Basics](tutorials/graphql-basics) for more information).

 ### API Documentation